underscoreio/essential-slick/src/pages/modifying.md

 ### Inserting Specific Columns

-If we our database table contains a lot of columns with default values, it is sometimes useful to specify a subset of columns in our insert queries.
-We can do this by `mapping` over a query before calling `insert`:
+If our database table contains a lot of columns with default values, it is sometimes useful to specify a subset of columns in our insert queries.
+We can do this by mapping over a query before calling `insert`:

 ~~~ scala
 messages.map(_.sender).insertStatement